cloudmesh-community/book/chapters/prg/python/python-install.md

 $ xcode-select --install
 ```

-The easiest installation of Python is to use the installation
+The easiest installation of Python is to use the installation from
-from <https://www.python.org/downloads>.
-Please, visit the page and
+<https://www.python.org/downloads>.
+Please, visit the page and follow the
-follow the instructions.
+instructions to install the python `.pkg` file.
 After this install, you have
-python3 available from the command-line.
+python3 available from the command line.

 ### Python 3.9 on macOS via Homebrew